ComputeCanada/magic_castle/scenario.md

 Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.

+#### `domain`

+`domain` defines:

+* the Kerberos realm name when initializing FreeIPA.
+* the internal domain name and the resolv.conf search domain as `int.{cluster_name}.{domain}`

+If you own a domain, you can register the login floating IP address under this domain name manually with your registrar.
+An optional module following the `openstack` module in the example `main.tf` can register the domain name if your domain's nameservers are administred by CloudFlare.

+Modifying this variable after the cluster is built lead to a complete cluster rebuild at next `terraform apply`.

 #### `nb_nodes`

 `nb_nodes` defines how many compute nodes virtual machines